UNIVERSITY UNITARIAN CHURCH

 Parent Night Out:

-Parents of children ages 6 mos through 5th grades are invited to drop their kiddos off for an evening of creative fun and enjoy a night to themselves!
+Parents of children ages 6 mos. through 5th grades are invited to drop their kiddos off for an evening of creative fun and enjoy a night to themselves!
 Programming for young children will include free-play, an art or science-related activity, and a children’s movie.
-Dinner will be provided.
+Dinner is be provided.
+To stay up to date on information about upcoming Parent Night Out events, please subscribe to